kjare/SDM-project/README.md

 # SDM-project
-#Read this file for any guidance requiired at the time of any difficulty.
+#Read this file for any guidance required at the time of any difficulty.